Best pianos for beginners

 • Finance schemes – the initial outlay for a new piano can be off-putting.
 Ease the strain and look out for finance options and interest-free loans to help manage the financial commitment.

-• Buy pre-loved – buying a pre-owned piano can dramatically reduce the cost whilst still offering you an excellent instrument – making great financial sense for anyone but especially for a player who’s just starting out.
+• Buy pre-loved – buying a pre-owned piano can dramatically reduce the cost whilst still offering you an excellent instrument, which makes great financial sense for anyone, but especially for a player who’s just starting out.
 To find out more about buying second hand, check out our blog on the topic.

 Talk to the piano experts

-Wherever you’re at in your piano playing journey – be it a new player or a seasoned professional – our team of piano experts are here to help.
+Wherever you’re at in your piano playing journey – be it a new player or a seasoned professional pianist – our team of piano experts is here to help.

 We offer piano hire if you’re not yet ready to purchase a piano, and we’re also part of the ‘Take it Away’ finance scheme.